 A COMMITMENT TO CONSERVATION

 Five species of marine turtles occur in Tanzania's waters: Green, Hawksbill, Loggerhead, Olive Ridley and Leatherback turtles.
 All are categorised by the IUCN (International Union for Conservation of Nature) as endangered or critically endangered species.
-We often have sightings around Thanda Island and know that you will be completely amazed by these creatures.
+We often have sightings around Thanda Island and know that you will be utterly amazed by these creatures.
 Our focus on recreating a conservation haven on the Island is proving successful; the first Green turtle hatchlings were born at the end of May 2017.
 We hope that increasing numbers of turtles will return to nest on the Island.
-It is still a rare occurrence and only seasonal, yet if you are lucky, you may witness this special event during your stay.
+It is still a rare occurrence and only seasonal, yet if you are lucky, you may witness this unique event during your stay.

 Whale Shark Citizen Science Programme

 We invite you to participate in our citizen science programme where photos that you take of the whale sharks nearby Thanda Island can be uploaded to ecoocean.org and whaleshark.org.
 Photo identification of the whale sharks, each with a unique pattern of 'fingerprint', is used to study their little known feeding, migratory and breeding patterns.
 Our marine guides are equipped with GoPro cameras to record your time with the whale sharks.